 As many of you smart people will be quick to point out, a “gregarious hermit” is a bit of an oxymoron.
 The “moron” part might be quite appropriate.
 But there’s a certain comedic duality to calling something two extremes that can’t exist at the same time.

-A “Hermit”, someone who shelters themselves away from other people and society can’t possibly be “Gregarious”.
+A “Hermit”, someone who shelters themselves away from other people and society, can’t possibly be “Gregarious”.
 Someone who engages fully with social situations.
 A social butterfly.
 But in that duality there is the nature of spirit, that we can be all things at the same time.
-A singularity.
-It defies logic.
+A singularity that defies logic.

 My wife was the person that first started calling me the gregarious hermit.
 Left on my own, I much prefer the silence of my own company.
 And why not?
-I’m a nice guy after all.
+I’m a nice guy to hang out with.